dgkanatsios/AzureContainerInstancesManagement/README.md

 This guides the [Kudu](https://github.com/projectkudu/kudu) engine as to where the source code for the Functions is located, in the GitHub repo.
 Check [here](https://github.com/projectkudu/kudu/wiki/Customizing-deployments) for details.

 #### Why are there 4 ARM templates instead of one?
-Indeed, there 4 4 ARM files on the project.
-They are executed in the following order:
+Indeed, there 4 ARM files on the project.
+They three of them are executed in the following order:
 - **deploy.json**: The master template that deploys the next two
 - **deploy.function.json**: Deploys the Azure Function App that contains the Functions of our project
 - **deploy.function.config.json**: As we need to set an environment variable that gets the value of our 'ACISetSessions' Function trigger URL, we need to set up this template that executes *after* the deployment of the Azure Function App has completed.
+Whereas the next one is to be executed manually:
 - **deploy.eventgridsubscription.json**: This template can be deployed manually after the deployment of the others has completed.
 We need the Function App name plus the URL of the ACIMonitor Function.

 #### I want to handle more events from Azure Event Grid.
 Where is the definition of those events?
 Check [here](https://docs.microsoft.com/en-us/azure/event-grid/event-schema-resource-groups) for resource group events and [here](https://docs.microsoft.com/en-us/azure/event-grid/event-schema-subscriptions) for subscription-wide events.

 #### How can I troubleshoot my Azure Container Instances?
 As always, Azure documentation is your friend, check [here](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-troubleshooting).
+Don't forget that for running containers, you can see their logs via a call to the `ACIDetails` method.

 #### How can I manage Keys for my Functions?
 Check [here](https://github.com/Azure/azure-functions-host/wiki/Key-management-API) to read some details about Azure Function's key management API.
 You can easily retrieve them from the Azure Portal by visiting each Function's page.